PatrickMaiyer/Portapack_Wiki/Debug.md

 ## Debug Dump
 Writes a file containing debug information to the DEBUG folder.

+## M0 Stack Dump
+Writes a file containing M0 stack contents to the DEBUG folder.

 ## Fonts Viewer
 Displays the 5x8 and 8x16 font character set.
+(Firmware version 1.7.4 only)